artem-prygin/diff-files/README.md

 ## Installation
 You must have [**node.js**](https://nodejs.org/en/) installed on your machine (version 14.x is preferable). <br>
-To install the package on you machine run:
+To install the package on your machine run:
 <pre><code>npm install -g @hexlet/code</code></pre>

 To compare files in a stylish format (provided by default) run